dgrfs/config-adapt-hawk-rnaseq/README.md

 ```

 ## Download genome reference files
-Get reference files (OPTIONAL, but improves reporducibility and saves time)
+Get reference files (OPTIONAL, but improves reproducibility and saves time)
 This may take some time depending on server demand
 ```
 cd ref